Skip to main content

 For more than a decade, MJFF has joined advocates and partner organizations across the country to call for the ban of harmful chemicals, including trichloroethylene and paraquat, which may increase Parkinson’s risk by up to 500 percent.

-For the first time this year, MJFF took our environmental advocacy to the state level by joining forces with the Environment Working Group’s outpost in California, where the country’s first state-level ban of paraquat has been proposed.
+For the first time in 2024, MJFF took our environmental advocacy to the state level by joining forces with the Center for Biological Diversity, Farmworker Justice and the Environmental Working Group to advocate for a California bill that would make the state the first in the U.S. to ban paraquat.

 New This Year: Funding Parkinson's Research